 The Catholic Church traces its roots all the way back to the first century.
 In fact, the word “catholic” means universal and was used to describe the Church that Jesus founded upon His apostles.
 It was first coined by Ignatius of Antioch, a disciple of the apostle John, in the early 2nd century to distinguish itself from the many splinter groups that had already begun to claim the authority of Christ for themselves.
 It is significant to note that the only Christianity taught and recognized authoritatively for over a thousand years was that which was observed by the Catholic Church in all the parts of the world into which it spread the gospel of Christ.
 The belief in the divinity of Christ, His virgin birth, the redemption of mankind through His sacrificial death and His resurrection from the dead and His glorious return are all still part of the creed of the Church from the earliest writings and teachings of the Apostles and the early Church Fathers.
 The Catholic church is the original apostolic church.
 One example of this ancient belief comes to us from Ignatius of Antioch.
 In his second-century letter to the church in Smyrna, he wrote, “Wherever the bishop appears, let the people be there; just as wherever Jesus Christ is, there is the Catholic Church” (Letter to the Smyrnaeans, 8, 1 [A.D.
 110)

 Although it is acknowledged that all baptized believers in Christ are members of His mystical Body, it is important to realize that Jesus Christ intentionally established a visible entity called His Church (ekklesia) on earth with a visible hierarchy.
 That the early Church had bishops, deacons and presbyters (priests or elders) and a structure of governance and even church discipline is seen in the teachings of Christ and in the Epistles of the New Testament.
 The apostle Peter is recognized In Matthew 16:18 as the one upon whom Christ would establish His Church and with whom His authority would rest.
 It is interesting to note that the words Christ uses to confer the keys to the Kingdom are the same used in Isaiah 22:20-22 to confer an authority upon a servant over his master’s estate.
 The early Church would have understood this in the context of Jewish thinking at the time to refer to an office occupied by a person.
 And it did in fact recognize the authority of the bishop of Rome to decide on issues of faith and morals and to maintain unity among the faithful for over 1500 years until it was challenged by Martin Luther.
+This fractured Christian unity and has led to many erroneous doctrines which have continued to proliferate to this day and has greatly hindered the evangelization of the world.

 It teaches authoritatively and establishes doctrine: This can be demonstrated at the first Church council in Jerusalem in Acts 15 concerning what new Gentile believers in Christ were expected to comply with.
 Although Jesus never taught whether Gentile believers should or shouldn’t be circumcised to be saved, the apostles and other leaders of the council discussed, argued and prayed and trusting the Holy Spirit’s guidance established a doctrine for the fledgling Church.
 These types of councils have been held throughout the centuries to establish doctrines of faith and belief, but mostly to address errors concerning the divinity of Christ and to definitively assert the teachings of the Apostles.
 The authority that Christ gave His apostles has been passed down through succession by the laying on of hands.
 The Catholic church can trace the succession of each Pope back to St. Peter himself upon whom Christ built His Church.